whatl3y/hide/README.md

 ### Delete an account

 #### PARAMETERS
-Either uuid or name are at least required:
 1. -i / --uuid: The unique identifier of the account you want to review.

 ```

 >hide delete -i f62d5a21-4119-4a05-bced-0dca8f310d4b

 Successfully deleted account with uuid: 'f62d5a21-4119-4a05-bced-0dca8f310d4b'